AlexMPopov/Rebel/RebelUSBmode/README.md

 Dr. Emmett Brown:
 “If My Calculations Are Correct, When This Baby Hits 88 Miles Per Hour, You're Gonna See Some Serious S***.”

+#Instructions
+Upload UI Exstension file (remember to use "Merge" if you already have other UI Exstensions If Codec pro or SX80, Upload the ce-audio-config Macro which sets Audio console correctly.
+Upload the Rebel USB mode macro for your device model.
+Say a prayer :)